 MS: Exactly.
-You don’t have to be a scientist, you don’t have go to school, you don’t have to take web courses or anything.
+You don’t have to be a scientist, you don’t have to go to school, you don’t have to take web courses or anything.
 Just get informed.
 The fact is we’re taken advantage of by Big Food Inc. every single day.
 So get informed.

 FG: Read labels.

 And that leads to the second part of the book, which is really just simple, straightforward recipes.
 In a very deliberate attempt to remind home cooks, whether they’re experienced or not, that good food can be very simple.
-It does not need to be complicated, or expensive, or [require] special tools, or you’ve got to go to chef’s school, or anything like that.
-It’s just straight up: go for it.
+It does not need to be complicated, or expensive, or [require] special tools, or you’ve got to go to chef’s school or anything like that.
+It’s just straight-up: go for it.

 I’ll tell you, cooks all over the world crave simplicity.
 Everybody in the kitchen is busy!
 Everybody’s got something else to do.
-Nobody strives for complexity in the kitchen unless they’re a very well paid chef.
+Nobody strives for complexity in the kitchen unless they’re a very well-paid chef.
 We’re not chefs at home, we’re cooks.

 FG: Even just on my blog, I’ve become so much more sensitive to the fact that it’s a time crunch for people.
 I make a real serious effort to keep recipes to like, 45 minutes.
 That’s what I have to put dinner on the table.
-I figure that if it’s longer than that, it have better be passive cooking.
+I figure that if it’s longer than that, it has better be passive cooking.
 So that I can sear it and put it in the oven, right?!

 MS: Yea, yea, yea, sure.

 FG: You know, something super simple.
 You’ve even got some slow cooker recipes in Real Food, Real Good.
-So, I like it that it’s very time sensitive too.
+So, I like it that it’s very time-sensitive too.
 You don’t have to get complicated to make good food.

 MS: No, you don’t.
-Having said that though, there’s a couple of recipes that are straight up complicated.
+Having said that though, there’s a couple of recipes that are straight-up complicated.
 Like making that Pho [Vietnamese Pho Noodle Soup], making a proper bowl of Pho, that’s crazy!